 What is a good substitute for Cachaca?

-The best Caipirinha is made with Cachaca, of course, but if you can’t find it, a good substitute for Cachaca is Rum.
+The best Caipirinha is made with Cachaca, but if you can’t find it, a good substitute for Cachaca is Rum.
 You can also substitute Cachaca with Vodka, and the resulting cocktail will be a Caipiroska.

 What does a Caipirinha taste like?

 Caipifruta: like Caipirinha, Caipifruta is a very popular drink in Brazil.
-It’s a cocktail with Cachaca and crushed tropical fruits and crushed ice.
+It’s a cocktail with Cachaca and crushed tropical fruits, and crushed ice.
 Passionfruit, mango, pineapple, and kiwi are the most common fruits used to make a refreshing Caipifruta.

 Caipiroska: Caipirinha made with vodka instead of cachaca.